QueerGlobal/qg-docs/spikes/GIT_GH_VERIFIED_COMMITS.md

-# 📈 Spike
+# 📈 Spike - GitHub Verified Commits
-Implementing and Utilizing Verified Signature Automation Process on GitHub, for QG Commits
+Implementing and utilizing the verified signature automation process on GitHub, for QG commits.

 ## 🥅 Goal
 To familiarize the team with the option of using GitHub's SSH or GPG-configured verified signatures for code change commits.